Exporting from West Suffolk

 If you make an incorrect application to the local authority that should be made to APHA, we will refuse the application and advise you to contact APHA.
 The application fee will still be charged, and no refund will be given.

-Currently, applications for a food safety premises endorsement for export (FSEFE) must be made by email.
-Please contact email@example.com for a template and further advice.
-This process is due to change shortly and all FSEFE will be applied for, and paid for, online.
-The document will then be emailed with an electronic signature.
-If hard copies with ink signature are required this will available by an application form.
+Currently, applications for a food safety premises endorsement for export (FSEFE) must be made and paid for online on our website: Endorsement for export application.
+The document will be emailed with an electronic signature and stamp.
+If hard copies with an ink signature are required this will be available on the application form.
 Please note that there will be an additional fee charged for hard copies.
 Please contact firstname.lastname@example.org for further advice.

 Products of animal origin